 Sharing common values, the members of the Maine Council of Churches act as one voice to advocate for the disenfranchised, the downtrodden and the protection of God’s creation.

-Representing nine denominations, the Council is active in Augusta and beyond.
+Representing seven denominations, the Council is active in Augusta and beyond.
 We spread our message by working with partner organizations throughout the state, volunteers and parishioners in our 550 churches.

 Begun in 1938, today it is a reliable and effective voice against torture, hunger and poverty and an advocate for justice, compassion and peace.